 - Mortgage statements, auto loan statements, credit card statements, and statements for other types of loans showing your account number, payment amount, and current balance

-On the first page, you will check all the boxes that apply to your loan:
+Located on the first page, the first section requires you to choose the applicable loan type or program.
+You should check all the boxes that apply to your loan:

 - Check the first box if it is an SBA 7(a) or 504 loan or a surety bond.